boneill02/md2roff/README.md

 # Convert to manpage
 md2roff -man -t 'MYMANPAGE 1 "May 2025" "mymanpage" "User Commands"' mymarkdown.md >mymanpage.1
 ```
+## Bugs

+If you find a bug, submit an issue, PR, or email me with a description and/or patch.

 ## License

-Copyright (C) 2019-2025 Ben O'Neill <ben@oneill.sh>.
-License: MIT.
+Copyright (c) 2019-2025 Ben O'Neill <ben@oneill.sh>.
+This work is released under the
-See LICENSE for more details.
+terms of the MIT License.
+See [LICENSE](LICENSE) for the license terms.